ordina-jworks/ordina-jworks.github.io/_posts/2016-05-24-SpringIO16-Spring-Rest-Docs.md

 But it is important not to forget other topics, like documentation!
 Keep calm, you don't have to do it manually!
 Spring made it easy for us with Spring REST Docs!
-This year at Spring IO, Andy Wilkinson himself talked about why, how and when Spring Rest Docs are being used.
+This year at Spring IO, Andy Wilkinson himself talked about why, how and when Spring REST Docs are being used.
 Last but not least, he talked about the new features that came out in version 1.1.
 Since I implemented Spring REST Docs in a project, I'll use examples from my experiences.